KevinAst/visualize-it/TOOLING.md

   $ cd visualize-it
   $ npm install
   $ npm run dev

+  * Update package.json with any additional fields you may desire (description, homepage, repository, keywords, license, etc.)

   * Move sirv-cli FROM: dependencies TO: devDependencies (in package.json) ... unsure why template registers this as dependencies